ksyron/CMSE202Project/README.md

 This project develops a machine-learning model to predict the best poker move (check or fold) based on hand rankings, leveraging simulated data for training and evaluation.
 The machine learning model uses a logistic regression classifier with the model being trained on poker hand ranking data.
 The analysis reveals that higher-ranked hands correlate strongly with a higher likelihood of checking, while lower-ranked hands favor folding.

-The model demonstrates a classification accuracy of 95%, with a precision, recall and f-1 score of 0.96 for "fold" decisions and a precision, recall and f-1 score of 0.94 for “check”.
-Example predictions align with logical poker strategies, showing you should most likely fold with a hand of “10 of Clubs”, “3 of Hearts” and the house being “2 of Hearts”, “King of Spades”, “7 of Diamonds”, “Jack of Hearts” and ”4 of Clubs”.